 Chief Playtester and general all-round good guy Glenn sent me some fantastic notes recently which highlighted some of the things that have been frustrating me and clearly frustrating the playtesters on the Facebook group too.

-Not only where the notes he provided really challenging, they also call back to something that John had pushed for earlier on in the design and made me realise it was time to go back to the drawing board on some of the core areas of A Billion Suns.
+Not only were the notes really challenging, they also called back to something that John (our other key developer) had pushed for earlier on in the design and made me realise it was time to go back to the drawing board on some of the core areas of A Billion Suns.

 In games design, particularly at this stage, nothing should be sacred and so, true to this mantra, I’m going to carve out a completely new combat system because this one isn’t working.
 I’m also going to rethink the movement system to simplify that even further.